Jury Service Informational Videos

 On Call Process

 Jurors are randomly placed into "call groups" of ten or more individuals, for the call-in process.
 As much as possible, groups are called in for selection on an alternating basis so that no juror is used excessively during their two-week term.
 It is possible that the court may need to place groups of jurors on-call for afternoon cases in some circumstances.
 In this event, jurors will be required to call the recording (477-4720) during the noon hour of that day to see if they need to report the current afternoon.
 Jurors may make this afternoon call from their place of employment.
-Jurors are then randomly selected into new jury trials each day as each case commences.
+Jurors are then randomly selected into new jury trials each day as new cases commence.

 Court sessions generally run from 9:00 a.m. to 5:00 p.m. (excluding orientation day).
-There are daily one-hour breaks for lunch, and usually a break each morning and each afternoon.
+There are daily one-hour breaks for lunch, and usually a break each morning and afternoon.